Saudi Arabia says two Saudi oil tankers attacked near UAE waters

 Saudi Energy Minister Khalid al-Falih said in a statement that one of the two Saudi vessels attacked was on its way to be loaded with Saudi crude from Ras Tanura port for delivery to state-owned Saudi Aramco’s customers in the United States.

-The attack did not lead to any casualties or an oil spill but caused significant damage to the structures of the two vessels, said the statement, carried on state news agency SPA.
+The attack did not lead to any casualties or an oil spill but caused significant damage to the vessels’ structures, said the statement.

+INTERTANKO, an association of independent tanker owners and operators, said in a note that it has seen pictures showing that “at least two ships have holes in their sides due to the impact of a weapon”.

 Trading and shipping sources identified the Saudi vessels as Bahri-owned very large crude carrier (VLCC) tanker Amjad and crude tanker Al Marzoqah.
 Bahri did not respond to a request for comment.

-The UAE foreign ministry said on Sunday there were no casualties and the Fujairah port operations were normal.
-An investigation had been launched in coordination with international authorities, and called on global powers to prevent any parties trying to harm maritime safety and security.
+The UAE foreign ministry has said there were no casualties and the Fujairah port operations were normal.
+An investigation had been launched in coordination with international authorities, it said, calling on global powers to prevent any parties trying to harm maritime safety and security.

-Saudi Arabia’s foreign ministry in a separate statement voiced support for its clsoe regional ally the UAE, the Middle East’s trade and business hub.
+Saudi Arabia’s foreign ministry in a separate statement voiced support for its close regional ally the UAE, the Middle East’s trade and business hub.
 Dubai’s stock exchange index fell 1.6% and Abu Dhabi’s index 1.7% in early trade on Monday.

 Sunni Muslim allies Saudi Arabia and the UAE have strongly backed U.S. sanctions against fellow OPEC producer and regional foe Shi’ite Iran.
 After the United States ended all sanctions waivers on Iranian crude, Washington said Riyadh and Abu Dhabi would help compensate for any shortage in oil supply.